The Largest Economies in the World Are Set for a Massive Change

 9. Brazil

-The most populous nation in Latin America is also a recent addition to the top 10 largest economies in the world.
+The most populous nation in Latin America is also a recent addition to the top 10 list.
 But even though Brazil has risen to ninth place on the list, it is also facing great challenges.

 Before the global economic crisis, Brazil's GDP was growing by 3.4% on average, mainly due to high demand for Brazilian commodities.
 This demand was so strong that even when the Great Recession hit, the country experienced just a 0.3% fall in GDP, bouncing back with a 25-year high growth of 7.5% in 2010.
 Since then, this commodity super cycle has ended, bringing political turmoil and corruption scandals to the surface.
 Chaos has shaken the economy, sending it into recession in 2016.